k-ambani/CUT-RUN_normalisation/README.md

   - 03_figure_generation - code for figure generation*

-*Note: To view the html files in this repo (particular the figure generation files), prepend to the following URL including the https://  _https://html-preview.github.io/?url=_
+*Note: To view the html files in this repo (particular to view figures), prepend to the following URL including the https://  _https://html-preview.github.io/?url=_